Where do cruise ships dock in Kos (or tender) @ googlemaps Kos Location

 You'll find the Hippocrates Tree next to the entrance of the castle.
 In ancient Greek times the great physician Hippocrates lectured students in the shade of the tree.

 Thermal Beach or Center Therma is a hugely enjoyable outing on the coast near Kos town.
 Thermal waters flow from the base of the cliffs into the sea, and a small circle of stones keeps the water by the beach very hot.
 Swim into the sea away from the stones to marvel at hundreds of bubble streams emitted from sulphurous vents in the sea floor.
-Bus number 5, which again leaves from the stop next to the tourist information office, serves the beach.
+Bus number 5, which again leaves from the stop next to the tourist information office, serves the beach, with a journey time of around 20 minutes.
 (But some no 5s stop short of the beach, so only take a no 5 that says 'Center Therma' on the front).